teawithsand/react-recaptcha-functional/README.md

 Selenium could help for automatization, but it's not worth it IMO.

 ## V3 support
-Recaptcha V3 is quite easy to use with react
+Recaptcha V3 is quite easy to use with react even without custom lib, so I won't wrap it in this library.